Valencia, Bukidnon: Commerce and trade

 Valencia City is the center of trade and commerce in Bukidnon due to its central location in the heart of Mindanao and its rapid economic growth.
 The city is noted for its Valencia Rice, a variety of rice.

 Some of the prominent retail stores in the city include Alkuino Emporium, Fiesta Shopping Center, Gaisano Valencia, NVM Mall, Puregold, Plaza Villahermosa, Roy Plaza, Robinsons Supermarket, Trendline, and Unitop.
 Soon-to-open include such stores as NVM Mall-Guinoyuran Road and Robinsons Place Valencia, the second Robinsons Place brand in Northern Mindanao after Iligan.
 Commercial establishments owned by Maranao, Chinese, and Korean immigrants are also found in the city.

 The city has ample outlets for shopping.
-Some of the famous known brands include Jollibee, Chowking, Greenwich, McDonald's, Red Ribbon, Goldilocks, 7-Eleven, Penshoppe, Citi Hardware, Rough Rider Jeans, Yamaha, Mitsubishi, Toyota and Honda.

 Commercial activities are centered on the Poblacion, particularly at the locally termed "Centro" (Downtown).
 Several retail stores, banks, and commercial establishments are located in this area of Poblacion.
 Aside from the Centro proper, there are some commercial establishments at Hagkol, on the north portion of Poblacion.
 It is a result of northward urban expansion of the city.
 Famous motorbike and vehicle retailers, hotels, schools, hospitals and cafes are located at the Hagkol area.

 Valencia City has two functional public markets: